 Your website’s data is trying to tell you a story.
 If you’re not listening with a discerning ear, if you’re not looking for the details below the surface, then you’re not getting the whole story.

 You’re not getting to the truth.

 seoClarity’s Traffic Potential tool helps us get to the center of that story.
 It allows for easy segmentation and analysis of keywords.
 By leveraging the forecasting tool you can organize your efforts, prioritize tasks, and identify opportunities for improvement to strengthen your SEO efforts.

 Here’s all you need to get started:

 - Keyword Map: consists of keywords and preferred URLs

 - Tagged Keywords: keyword tagging associated with preferred landing pages

 From there, you can segment your tracked keywords by content themes and forecast which groups will give you the most bang for your buck with search visibility on the SERP.

 After creating the keyword map and tagging your keywords you can access the Traffic Potential tool.
 Within this tool, you can run statistical forecast based on keyword percentage increases.
 This will help you easily identify organic search opportunities that will improve organic performance.
 In conjunction with a keyword map and seoClarity, you can identify areas that can be optimized to improve rank and gain organic visibility.

 Without further ado, let’s get to work on SEO forecasting!

 Step 1: Creating Your Keyword Map

 Creating a keyword map is the process of assigning keywords to specific pages on a website based on prior keyword research.
 It becomes easier to make your pages relevant to the keywords you are targeting when you implement a keyword map.

 Another way to build your keyword map is to leverage Search Analytics.
 This tools gives you visibility to all keywords + URL data.
 This makes it easier if you haven't executed the keyword research for each landing page.
-You instantly get the list of keyword that are driving traffic to the corresponding page.
+You instantly get the list of keyword that are driving organic traffic to the corresponding page.

 Below, you’ll see an example of a viable keyword map.